Decentralized and Communication-Free Multi-Robot Navigation through Distributed Games: Introduction

 Multi-robot teams are a viable solution for a variety of applications that involve distributed or simultaneous tasks, such as disaster response \cite{erdelj2017wireless}, area exploration \cite{bayat2017environmental}, and search and rescue \cite{goldhoorn2018searching}.
 To effectively address such applications, robots must be able to move through complex environments and arrive at waypoints and goal positions \cite{manderson2020vision}.
 While planning its own navigation actions, each robot must avoid obstacles as well as collisions with its teammates who are making their own movements.
 Accordingly, each robot needs the capability to anticipate both the actions of their local teammates and how their own actions will affect their neighbors.

 In order to ensure the resilience of multi-robot teams, robots must be able to work in a decentralized manner in the real world \cite{smyrnakis2014coordination,banfi2018optimal}.
-Complex environments can be dangerous, and relying on a single robot to provide centralized decision making can cause an entire multi-robot system to fail due to the failure of only that single robot \cite{luo2019minimum}.
-Decentralized systems can be resilient to this, continuing to operate despite failure of individual robots \cite{li2020resilient}.
+Complex environments can be dangerous, and relying on a single robot to provide centralized control can cause an entire multi-robot system to fail due to the failure of only that single robot \cite{luo2019minimum}.
+Decentralized systems are resilient to this, continuing to operate despite failure of individual robots \cite{li2020resilient}.
 In addition, in a resilient multi-robot system robots should be able to operate without requiring the capability to communicate with their teammates.
-Multi-robot teams may often be composed of low-cost robots that may lack expensive communication capabilities, or multi-robot teams may lose members due to obstacles and adversaries that interfere with communication relays.
+Multi-robot teams are often composed of low-cost robots that may lack expensive communication capabilities, or multi-robot teams may lose members due to obstacles and adversaries that interfere with communication.
 Together, enabling decentralized behaviors and allowing robots to operate without communication to their neighbors is vital for the success of the multi-robot team.

 Due to its importance, multi-robot navigation has been explored by a wide variety of methods.
 Many methods have been designed based on centralized planning and control, which require a master robot for centralized computing and communication among all teammates \cite{aranda2019deformation,reily2020leading,varava2017herding}.
 Multiple other methods have been developed to work in a decentralized manner, but still rely on communication among robots \cite{lin2019connectivity, tolstaya2019learning}.
 The problem of navigating multiple robots towards a goal in a completely decentralized and communication-free manner has not been well addressed, mainly because without communication it is challenging for a robot to anticipate actions of neighboring robots that dynamically make independent decisions \cite{emery2005game_a, emery2005game_b}.
 Recently, game theory has attracted increasing attention in coordinating robots without communication \cite{bansal2020bayesian}.
 Game theoretic methods have been developed to identify actions in the context of their effect on teammates and adversaries for two-player applications such as driving \cite{ding2018game,liniger2020safe}, or racing \cite{wang2019game_a}, as well as larger games in known environments for surveillance \cite{hernandez2014selective}.
 However, they have not been previously utilized to address the problem of navigating a variable size multi-robot system through a complex environment to a goal position.